-In meteorology, all water particles that fall from clouds to the ground; including rain and drizzle, snow, sleet, and hail.
+In meteorology, precipitation includes any water particles that fall from clouds to the ground, including rain and drizzle, snow, sleet, and hail.

 Precipitation is important in the water